 We all want the finer things in life.
 Love, comfort and safety are at the top of everyone's list.

-For a lot of people who live in America, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Cary.
+For a lot of people who live in America, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Naperville.

 The purpose of this post is to determine where the safest cities to live are in America.
 Those places where crime is usually something you hear about on Facebook, but not from your neighbor.